renspringlea/ryba.ren/index.markdown

 * The Rainfall Market (You Yeong-Gwang) [fiction]
 * Roots and Sky: A Journey Home in Four Seasons (Christie Purifoy)
 * How to Focus (Thich Nhat Hanh)
-* Prison Tattoos: A Study of Russian Inmates in Israel (Efrat Shoham)
 * Bodies of Subversion: A Secret History of Women and Tattoo (Margot Mifflin, 2nd ed)

 ## Blog